 As a guiding rule the association “förening” is responsible for the building, property and its facade, together with the system for heating, water and plumbing.
 The monthly fee that you pay to the association covers the costs for these basic services, and all other costs the association has to maintain the property.
 Note that electricity is not included in the fee and you need to have a private deal with both the network owner Ellevio and one of the hundreds of electricity companies in Sweden.
 One example of such a company is Vattenfall.

-Broadband, a basic assortment of TV channels and telephony (not the minute fee) is included in your fee to the housing association.
-You do however need to contact our IT provider ComHem and order the needed equipment before you can use the internet service.
+Broadband, and telephony (not the minute fee) by Bahnhof is included in your fee to the housing association.
+You do however need to contact our IT provider Bahnhof and order the needed equipment before you can use the internet service or telephony.
+A basic assortment of TV channels is also provided by Comhem.

 The association is run by a board of members, consisting of a number of people living in the building and elected at a yearly meeting which all tenants are invited to during the late autumn.
 The yearly meeting also votes on other matters of importance for the buildings, property and association.